 Most doctors or healthcare providers will contact you right away if an abnormality is found so that you can schedule a diagnostic mammogram or other tests to evaluate it.

 When your mammogram is normal, your doctor might contact you right away.
 In most cases, your doctor will mail you the results, which means it could take a few days to receive the results.

 All in all, you should have your results within a week or two of having a mammogram, but this may vary.

 Talking to your doctor or healthcare provider will give you the best idea of how and when to expect your results.

 It’s important to remember that an abnormal mammogram doesn’t mean you have cancer.
-According to the American Cancer Society, fewer than 1 in 10 women with an abnormal mammogram have cancer.
+According to the

 Still, an abnormal mammogram should be investigated to make sure it’s not cancer.

 If an abnormality is seen on your mammogram, you’ll be asked to return for additional testing.
 This is often done as soon as possible so that treatment can begin right away if needed.

 A follow-up will typically involve a diagnostic mammogram that takes detailed images of the abnormal area.
 Other tests may include:

 - evaluating the abnormal area with an ultrasound